-1 Grid Monitoring Architecture (GMA) aggregators and intermediaries that implement WSDM 2 collection interfaces).
-Hierarchical management techniques include: 3 Providing a proxy that allows a manager to perform the same action on multiple 0 resources with a single request.
-4 5 Computing metrics that aggregate resource data (e.g., average load, average 0 reservation rate).
-6 7 Filtering and aggregating events.
-0 8 Polling resources for state (reserved, running, failed, idle, saturated, etc.) and providing 0 9 the results on request, as well as sending events when the state changes (a.k.a. pull or 10 push notification).
-11 Requirements related to peer-to-peer management are stated in a later item.
-12 Interoperability: Management architecture must be able to span software, hardware and 13 service boundaries, e.g., across the boundaries between different products, so standardized and broad interoperability is essential to avoid "stovepipes."
-Two kinds of interoperability are 14 15 needed: between levels: e.g., between a resource and its manager: 16 0 17 at the same level: e.g., a scheduler accessing a broker.
-0 Interoperability in both cases requires that the interfaces are defined in a standard way.
-This 18 applies both to Grid-specific standards and to general IT management standards.
-19 20 • Security: There are two security aspects in management: 21 Management of security: the management of the security infrastructure, including the 22 management of authentication, authorization, access control, VOs and access policies.
-23 0 Secure management: using the security mechanisms on management tasks.
-24 Management should be able to ensure its own integrity and to follow access control 25 policies of the owners of resources and VOs.
-26 Reliability: A management architecture should not force a single point of failure.
-Managers 27 must be allowed to manage multiple manageable resources, and a manageable resource must be allowed to be managed by multiple managers.
-28 29 Policy: A management architecture must be able to enforce policy assertions that are put in place to support requirements and capabilities such as authentication scheme, transport 30 31 protocol selection, QoS metrics, privacy policy, etc. 32 Performance Monitoring: Performance monitoring facilities should satisfy the following requirements outlined in the Grid Monitoring Architecture [10, 11]: 33 34 Low latency to keep performance data relevant 0 35 Handle high data rates 0 36 0 Minimal measurement overhead 37 Peer-to-Peer Management Requirements: Grid systems that comprise large peer-to-peer systems have the following general requirements, which apply also to manageability [12]: 38 39 Discovery: While discovery mechanisms are used in traditional distributed systems, 0 membership of peer-to-peer systems is typically highly dynamic, and hence they 40 41 rely even more heavily on discovery mechanisms being both efficient and effective.
-42 Security: Some specific requirements are around community-based trust \circ 43 mechanisms, replication, and verification of user identities.
+Grid Monitoring Architecture (GMA) [10, 11] aggregators and intermediaries that implement WSDM collection interfaces).
+Hierarchical management techniques include:

+- Providing a proxy that allows a manager to perform the same action on multiple resources with a single request. - Computing metrics that aggregate resource data (e.g., average load, average reservation rate). - Filtering and aggregating events. - Polling resources for state (reserved, running, failed, idle, saturated, etc.) and providing the results on request, as well as sending events when the state changes (a.k.a. pull or push notification).

+Requirements related to peer-to-peer management are stated later in this section.

+- Interoperability: Management architecture must be able to span software, hardware and service boundaries, e.g., across the boundaries between different products, so standardized and broad interoperability is essential to avoid "stovepipes."
+Two kinds of interoperability are needed: - o between levels: e.g., between a resource and its manager; - $\circ$ at the same level: e.g., a scheduler accessing a broker.

+Interoperability in both cases requires that the interfaces are defined in a standard way.
+This applies both to Grid-specific standards and to general IT management standards.

+- Security: There are two security aspects in management: - Management of security: the security infrastructure must be manageable; this includes the management of authentication, authorization, access control, VOs and access policies. - Secure management: using the security mechanisms on management tasks.
+Management should be able to ensure its own integrity and to follow access control policies of the owners of resources and VOs. - Reliability: A management architecture should not force a single point of failure.
+To make this possible, managers must be allowed to manage multiple manageable resources, and a manageable resource must be allowed to be managed by multiple managers. - Policy: A management architecture must be able to enforce policy assertions that are put in place to support requirements and capabilities such as authentication scheme, transport protocol selection, QoS metrics, privacy policy, etc. - Performance Monitoring: Performance monitoring facilities should satisfy the following requirements outlined in the Grid Monitoring Architecture: - Low latency to keep performance data relevant - Handle high data rates - Minimal measurement overhead - Peer-to-Peer Management Requirements: Grid systems that comprise large peer-to-peer systems have the following general requirements, which apply also to manageability [12]: - Discovery: While discovery mechanisms are used in traditional distributed systems, membership of peer-to-peer systems is typically highly dynamic, and hence they rely even more heavily on discovery mechanisms being both efficient and effective. - Security: Some specific requirements are around community-based trust mechanisms, replication, and verification of user identities.
 User privacy and anonymity are also characteristics of such systems.
-44

 - Location awareness: This is the capability of an application to take advantage of proximity - relative, absolute or contextual.
 This is important in providing locationbased services or system-level optimizations. - Group support: Peer-to-peer systems allow for the creation and management of dynamic groups with large transient populations.
-Management must be able to create and manage dynamic user groups. - 7
+Management must be able to create and manage dynamic user groups.

+3.2 Levels

-- 8 3.2 Levels - 9 In an OGSA Grid there are three types of management that involve resources: - Management of the resources themselves (e.g., rebooting a host, or setting VLANs on a network switch) - Management of the Grid resources (e.g., resource reservation, monitoring and control, etc.) - Management of the OGSA infrastructure, which is itself composed of resources (e.g., monitoring a registry service)
+In an OGSA Grid there are three types of management that involve resources:

+- Management of the resources themselves (e.g., rebooting a host, or setting VLANs on a network switch). - Management of the Grid resources (e.g., resource reservation, monitoring and control). - Management of the OGSA infrastructure, which is itself composed of resources (e.g., monitoring a registry service).
-15 Different types of interfaces realize these forms of management.
-These interfaces can be

-16 categorized into three levels, shown in the middle column of Table 1, and also on the right in
+Different types of interfaces realize these forms of management.
+These interfaces can be categorized into three levels, shown in the middle column of Table 1, and also on the right in Figure 1.